Pick-an-object Mechanisms: Experiments

 \begin{centering}

 \end{centering}

 Figure \ref{truthful} presents the proportions of truthful strategies played by participants by treatments and rounds.

-First, under the TTC rule with cyclic priorities, the average proportion of truthful strategies under direct TTC is 20 percentage points lower than under PAO TTC.
+Panel A of Table \ref{tab:truth} presents the average proportion of truthful strategies and results of the test for treatment differences.
+Under the TTC rule with cyclic priorities, the average proportion of truthful strategies under direct TTC is 20 percentage points lower than under PAO TTC.
 The difference is significant.
+Panels B and C of Table \ref{truthful} presents the results when considering the proportions of truthful submissions in Direct until the guaranteed and assigned object, respectively.
 The significance of the difference is robust to modifications of the definition of truthful strategy in the direct TTC.
-Note that, in the setup of cyclic priorities, no mechanism that implements the TTC rule is OSP \citep{Li2017-oa}.
-We observe that despite the strategy-proofness of direct TTC, the proportion of truthful strategies is only 35\%, which is rather low.
-However, this rate is comparable to some other studies in the literature, that found similar rates of truthful reporting in TTC (for instance, 46\% in \citeauthor{Chen2006-lv}, \citeyear{Chen2006-lv} and 41\% in \citeauthor{Hakimov2018-qe},\ citeyear{Hakimov2018-qe}).\footnote{Two notable exceptions are \citet{Calsamiglia2010-ea} and \citet{Pais2008-gq}, who documented higher rates of truth-telling under TTC (62\% and 85\%, respectively).
-The high rate in \citet{Pais2008-gq} is likely driven by the fact that the rank-order list contained only three schools.
-Note, that in \citet{Hakimov2018-qe} in an environment with five schools, the rate is just 30\%.} Sequentialization of the mechanism through PAO leads to a significant increase in the proportion of truthful strategies.
+Note that, in the setup with cyclic priorities, no mechanism that implements the TTC rule is OSP \citep{Li2017-oa}.
+We observe that, despite the strategy-proofness of direct TTC, the proportion of truthful strategies is only 35\%, which is rather low.
+However, this rate is comparable to some other studies in the literature, that found similar rates of truthful reporting in TTC (for instance, 46\% in \citeauthor{Chen2006-lv}, \citeyear{Chen2006-lv} and 41\% in \citeauthor{Hakimov2018-qe}, \citeyear{Hakimov2018-qe}).\footnote{Two notable exceptions are \citet{Calsamiglia2010-ea} and \citet{Pais2008-gq}, who documented higher rates of truth-telling under TTC (62\% and 85\%, respectively).
+The high rate in \citet{Pais2008-gq} is likely driven by the fact that the rank-ordered list contained only three schools.
+Note, that in \citet{Hakimov2018-qe} in an environment with five schools, the rate is just 30\%.} Sequentialization of the rule through PAO leads to a significant increase in the proportion of truthful strategies.
 This finding is similar to the finding of \citet{Klijn2019-bq} and \citet{Bo2020-jm}, who show that the PAO implementation of the DA rule outperforms the direct mechanism.
 This is the main comparison of the experiment---in the absence of OSP alternatives, the PAO implementation can improve the proportions of equilibrium behavior relative to the implementation through the direct mechanism.